 Capacity and Production Analysis

 This dashboard sums the fitting analysis from the previous dashboard and compares capacity, including visibility to excess capacity, to planned production (output).

 Planners can use this dashboard to indicate machine uptime/status and create a printable/exportable production schedule.
 The Anaplan generated production schedule is determined heavily by planner indication of resources being up (running) or down (outage).

-Supplier diversification and outsourcing means increasingly complex spreadsheets that require hours of manipulation to arrive at superficial solutions that only consider two-dimensional data and linear modeling.
+Supplier diversification and outsourcing mean increasingly complex spreadsheets that require hours of manipulation to arrive at superficial solutions that only consider two-dimensional data and linear modeling.
 Anaplan, however, allows for multi-dimensional modeling with real-time data from across the supply chain network providing actionable insights to planners, giving them the ability to analyze multiple what-if scenarios in minutes.
-As you’ve witnessed, the Akili ACME & Co.
-Production Planning model demonstrates the utility of scenario planning and data visibility from internal departments and external partners.
+As you’ve witnessed, the Akili ACME & Co. production planning model demonstrates the utility of scenario planning and data visibility from internal departments and external partners.

 Dyci Sfregola is a supply chain consultant at Akili.
 She holds an APICS Certified Supply Chain Professional (CSCP) certification and has been in consulting for five years.
 Her experience is in supply chain process improvement, digital transformation and change management primarily focused on external partner integration and collaboration, sales and operations planning, demand planning, inventory control and management, and logistics.